Parks Commission Advances Dog Park Proposal, Favors Greenbelt and Valley Park Options

-Michael Detoy took the gavel as Hermosa Beach's new mayor Monday night, with Michael Keegan elected mayor pro tem on a 4-1 vote — the lone dissent the only crack in a mercifully drama-free evening
+Michael Detoy took the gavel as Hermosa Beach's new mayor Monday night, with Michael Keegan elected mayor pro tem on a 4-1 vote — a lone dissent the only crack in a mercifully drama-free evening

 License plate scheme proposed in new State Assembly legislation